DopeSatan/Crash-Codes/README.md

 Powerful codes that will crash Whatsapp, Telegram, Instagram etc when sent via messages, made for both Android & IOS.
 Tested by Undercode Testing Companie (UTC).
 Thsi Repository contains Powerful Crash Codes and are Always Updated from time to time.

 ## 🛠 Usage Guide
 To farther know how to use these codes and files you can refer to this [Youtube Video](https://youtu.be/X3uGa0Qddtk) by the channel Undercode Testing Company.
 Also all the credit goes to [UTC](https://undercode.help) for the crash code collection.
 You can donate Undercode Testing Company or the UTC with Bitcoins in the following address: **1FBPoRY8xcD373wA5MuiuMy3pwgqeFsnbk**.
-You can download the crash codes collection by clicking the button below: <br><br>
+You can download the crash codes collection by clicking the button below: <br>

 <a href="https://github.com/DopeSatan/Crash-Codes/raw/master/Crash%20Codes%20Collection.zip">
 <img src="https://lh3.googleusercontent.com/-IJZuEYk4FQg/YJRSfaSP90I/AAAAAAAAgtg/ykZyNxtzjVkqDpKAbgeeCBTHs2i7IJSxgCLcBGAsYHQ/s16000/Webp.net-resizeimage%2B%25284%2529.png"